unomena/restlet-sites/modules/com.restlet/tech-doc/restlet-studio/guide/02_craft/05_resources.md

+# Introduction

 Each resource has its own address or URI (Uniform Resource Identifier).
-Resources should be named by nouns as opposed to verbs or actions.
-In other words, a URI should refer to a Resource that is a thing instead of referring to an action: nouns have properties as verbs do not.
+Resources should be named using nouns as opposed to verbs or actions.
+In other words, a URI should refer to a Resource that is an item instead of referring to an action: nouns have properties as verbs do not.

 On Restlet Studio console, you can find the Resources of your API endpoint in the **Resources** section.
 Click on the appropriate Endpoint.
 The Resources linked display in the **Resources** section.

 ![Resources section](images/03.jpg "Resources section")

 Here is a Resource example: `https://employeedirectory.apispark.net/v2/employees`
 For each Resource, the possible request methods (POST, GET, PUT, PATCH, DELETE, etc.) are displayed underneath.

-#Add a Resource
+# Add a Resource

 1. Click on the **Add** button of the **Resources** section.

 	![Add a resource](images/11.jpg "Add a resource")

 2. Fill in the **Add a resource** window and click on the **Add** button.
 The new resource displays in the **Resources** section.

 >**Note:** To change the Resource path, click on the appropriate Resource in the **Resources** section and enter a new path in the **Relative path** field.

-#Add a Method
+# Add a Method

 1. Click on the appropriate Resource in the **Resources** section.
 2. Click on the **+** button on the right of the Resource.

 	![Add a method](images/12.jpg "Add a method")